The Classification of Real Singularities Using SINGULAR. Part II: The Structure of the Equivalence Classes of the Unimodal Singularities: Introduction

 The goal of this article is to determine the complete structure of the equivalence classes for the unimodal real singularities of corank $2$.
 Based on these results, we will present algorithms to determine the equivalence class of a given unimodal real singularity of corank $2$ in a subsequent part of this series of articles.
 If $T_1$ and $T_2$ are subtypes of the same singularity main type $T$ and if $g_1(a)$ and $g_2(a)$ are the normal forms of $T_1$ and $T_2$, respectively, where $a$ denotes the value of the parameter, then we are interested in the set of all pairs $(u, v)$ such that $g_1(u)$ is equivalent to $g_2(v)$.
 This question can be asked in three different ways: If we consider complex values of $u$ and $v$ and complex coordinate transformations, we denote the corresponding set by $P_1(T_1, T_2)$, for real values of $u$ and $v$, but still complex transformations by $P_2(T_1, T_2)$, and finally by $P_3(T_1, T_2)$ if we consider only real values of $u$ and $v$ and real transformations, cf.\@ Definition~\ref{def:Psets}.
+We study all three sets $P_1$, $P_2$, and $P_3$ for two reasons: First, we need $P_1$ and $P_2$ to compute $P_3$ which is the set we are mainly interested in for our purpose.
+Second, besides the real structure, we thus also obtain the complete complex structure of the equivalence classes for all the specific normal forms given in Table~\ref{tab:normal_forms} which is an interesting result on its own.